saket/flick/README.md

 ## Usage

 The [sample project](https://github.com/saket/Flick/tree/master/sample/src/main/java/me/saket/flick/sample) contains best practices for using Flick.
-You can also [download an APK from here](https://github.com/saket/Flick/releases) for testing it on your phone.
+You can [download the APK from here](https://github.com/saket/Flick/releases) for testing it on your phone.

 ```xml
 <me.saket.flick.FlickDismissLayout